-If you are seeking a course fee concession
+If you are looking at getting a course fee concession, you will need to:

-- You should apply for course fee concession at the time of enrolment or re-enrolment.
+- apply for the course fee concession at the time of enrolment or re-enrolment

-- You must apply for a concession each semester before the commencement of your first class.
+- apply for the course fee concession before the commencement of your first class

 When the concession is granted it will represent a 50% concession on your course tuition fees and in some circumstances your skills recognition fees.